5 Reasons Why Doctors Should Have a Side Hustle

 We all know medicine is changing.
+Who here is optimistic about the direction we're headed in?
 We’re constantly at the mercy of regulatory changes and insurance carriers who often dictate the timing and amount of reimbursement.
-Some physicians are seeing reimbursement cuts by as much as 10-20% from year to year.
+Some physicians are seeing reimbursements cut by as much as 10-20% from year to year.

 Of course, the biggest worry is losing your job altogether.
 And if you think doctors have full job security, ask any anesthesiologist whose group got bought out by Sheridan (bought by Amsurg).
 One day you’re in, the next you might be out.